-6.10.5.1 The RFC shall be used as the cost recovery mechanism for the recovery of the costs of an alternative regulated reliability transmission project -pursuant to a determination by the NYISO that a regulated solution: is needed -to address FReliability nNeeds identified by the NYISO in its reliability planning process in accordance with Section 31.2.85.7 of Attachment Y of the NYISO OATT, that is proposed, developed or constructed by an Other Developer who is otherwise authorized to propose, develop or construct a regulated transmission project under applicable state and federal law, and that has been selected by the ISO been determined by the appropriate state regulatory agency(ies) as the more efficient or cost effective preferred solution to the identified Reliability Need-, has been triggered by the ISO under Section 31.2.8 of Attachment Y of the ISO OATT, and who is authorized by FERC to recover costs under this rate mechanism.
+- 6.10.5.1 The RFC shall be used as the cost recovery mechanism for the recovery of the costs of an alternative regulated reliability transmission project pursuant to a determination by the NYISO that a regulated solution: is needed to address Reliability Needs identified by the NYISO in its reliability planning process in accordance with Section 31.2.8 of Attachment Y of the NYISO OATT, is proposed, developed or constructed by an Other Developer who is otherwise authorized to propose, develop or construct a regulated transmission project under applicable state and federal law, has been selected by the ISO as the more efficient or cost effective solution to the identified Reliability Need, has been triggered by the ISO under Section 31.2.8 of Attachment Y of the ISO OATT, and is authorized by FERC to recover costs under this rate mechanism.
 Provided however, nothing in this cost recovery mechanism shall be deemed to create any additional rights for an Other Developer to proceed with a regulated transmission project that such Other Developer does not otherwise have at law.
-The provisions of Sections 6.10.3 through 6.10.3.4 of this Attachment shall be applicable to the recovery of the costs incurred by an Other Developer for proposing, developing, and constructing, operating, maintaining, and financing an alternative regulated transmission project that the ISO has selected been determined by the appropriate state regulatory agency(ies) as the preferred more efficient or cost effective solution to the identified Reliability Need and that the ISO has triggered pursuant to Section 31.2.8 of Attachment Y of the ISO OATT.

-- 6.10.5.2 Upon receipt of all necessary federal, state, and local authorizations, including FERC acceptance of a Section 205 filing authorizing cost recovery under the NYISO tariff, the Other Developer shall commence construction of the project.
+The provisions of Sections 6.10.3 through 6.10.3.4 of this Attachment shall be applicable to the recovery of the costs incurred by an Other Developer for proposing, developing, constructing, operating, maintaining, and financing an alternative regulated transmission project that the ISO has selected as the more efficient or cost effective solution to the identified Reliability Need and that the ISO has triggered pursuant to Section 31.2.8 of Attachment Y of the ISO OATT. - 6.10.5.2 Upon receipt of all necessary federal, state, and local authorizations, including FERC acceptance of a Section 205 filing authorizing cost recovery under the NYISO tariff, the Other Developer shall commence construction of the project.
 Upon completion of the project, the Other Developer and/or the NYISO, as applicable, will make a filing with FERC to provide the final project cost and resulting revenue requirement to be recovered pursuant to this Attachment.
 The resulting revenue requirement will become effective and recovery of project costs pursuant to this Attachment will commence upon the acceptance of the filing by FERC.
-This Section 6.10.5.2 also applies to the recovery of all reasonably incurred costs related to a project that the ISO has been selected as the more efficient or cost effective preferred solution, has been triggered by the ISO pursuant to Section 31.2.8 of Attachment Y of the ISO OATT, by the appropriate state regulatory agency(ies) and is later halted, including but not limited to reasonable and necessary expenses incurred to implement an orderly termination of the project, in accordance with the provisions of the NYISO OATT. - 6.10.5.3 Other Developers may also propose a non-transmission solution subject to state jurisdiction to address a Reliability Need included in the Comprehensive Reliability Plan.
+This Section 6.10.5.2 also applies to the recovery of all reasonably incurred costs related to a project that the ISO has selected as the more efficient or cost effective solution, has been triggered by the ISO pursuant to Section 31.2.8 of Attachment Y of the ISO OATT, and is later halted, including but not limited to reasonable and necessary expenses incurred to implement an orderly termination of the project, in accordance with the provisions of the NYISO OATT.

+6.10.5.3 Other Developers may also propose a non-transmission solution subject to state jurisdiction to address a Reliability Need included in the Comprehensive Reliability Plan.